Car Rental Türkiye & Driving In Turkey Tips

 Driving to Pamukkale

 Note: The 90 km/h refers to highways with oncoming traffic.
-If there is a central reservation or fence between the two directions of traffic, then the speed limit is 110 km/h, and on toll roads, the limit is 120 km/h.
+If there is a central reservation or fence between the two directions of traffic, then the speed is 110 km/h, and on toll roads, the limit is 120 km/h.

 Road Quality